 - 1.4.1 Work Experiences may include, but are not limited to: - A. a short-term or part-time entry employment training assignment with a public or private non-profit organization for a participant who needs assistance in becoming accustomed to basic work requirements or in becoming gainfully employed.
-It is recommended for youth with no prior work history to acclimate the youth to the world of work; or - B. a short-term internship or part-time training assignment with a private for-profit organization for a participant who needs assistance in becoming accustomed to basic work requirements or in becoming gainfully employed.
-It is recommended for youth with little or some prior work history to acclimate the youth to the world of work and successfully transition to unsubsidized employment; - C. a short-term job shadowing or vocational exploration assignment for twenty (20) hours at a work site in the public, private non-profit, or private for-profit organization in which the youth participant is not actively engaged in productive work which benefits the organization.

-- 1.4.2 Participation in Work Experience will be for a reasonable length of time, based on the needs of the participant and as contained in the applicable O\NET.
+It is recommended for youth with no prior work history to acclimate the youth to the world of work; or - a short-term internship or part-time training assignment with a private for-profit organization for a participant who needs assistance in becoming accustomed to basic work requirements or in becoming gainfully employed.
+It is recommended for youth with little or some prior work history to acclimate the youth to the world of work and successfully transition to unsubsidized employment; - c. a short-term job shadowing or vocational exploration assignment for twenty (20) hours at a work site in the public, private non-profit, or private for-profit organization in which the youth participant is not actively engaged in productive work which benefits the organization. - 1.4.2 Participation in Work Experience will be for a reasonable length of time, based on the needs of the participant and as contained in the applicable ONET.
 The duration will be in the participant's ISS, and shall not exceed four hundred eighty (480) hours.
-Work Experience will be accompanied either concurrently or sequentially with other activities or services designed to increase the basic education and/or occupation skills of the participant, as recorded in the ISS. - 1.4.3 Work Experience, to the extent feasible, will include contextual learning opportunities that integrate the development of general competencies with the development of academic skills. - 1.4.4 The Contractor shall pay participants' with the agreed upon stipends, which will be varied in stipend amount bases on the length of the work experience. - 1.4.5 The Contractor may deduct FICA from participant wages and provide Worker's Compensation for participants.
-All WIOA participants are covered under a blanket insurance policy and this policy includes work experience. - 1.4.6 The Contractor shall be responsible for the completion and file maintenance of the Employment Eligibility Verification Form [Form I-9] for all participants in the Work Experience Activity. - 1.4.7 The Contractor will develop a Work Site Agreement for all subsidized "Work Experiences" prior to placing participants at Work Sites.
-Work Site Agreements are required for unpaid work assignments also. - 1.4.8 The Contractor shall monitor work sites and training sites to insure compliance with Work Site Agreements and Training Site Agreements.
-The Contractor shall also maintain on-site documentation of all monitoring activities. - 1.4.9 Work Site Monitoring: The contractor shall monitor work sites using the Contractor's Work Site Monitoring Instrument.
+Work Experience will be accompanied

+- either concurrently or sequentially with other activities or services designed to increase the basic education and/or occupation skills of the participant, as recorded in the ISS. - 1.4.3 Work Experience, to the extent feasible, will include contextual learning opportunities that integrate the development of general competencies with the development of academic skills. - 1.4.4 The Grantee shall pay participants with the agreed upon stipends, which may be varied in stipend amount bases on the length of the work experience.
+This activity must be recorded with a SCWOS Activity Record using Code 419. - 1.4.5 The Grantee may deduct FICA from participant wages and provide Worker's Compensation for participants.
+All WIOA participants are covered under a blanket insurance policy and this policy includes work experience. - 1.4.6 The Grantee shall be responsible for the completion and file maintenance of the Employment Eligibility Verification Form [Form I-9] for all participants in the Work Experience Activity. - 1.4.7 The Grantee will develop a Work Site Grant for all subsidized "Work Experiences" prior to placing participants at Work Sites.
+Work Site Grants are required for unpaid work assignments also. - 1.4.8 The Grantee shall monitor work sites and training sites to insure compliance with Work Site Grants and Training Site Grants.
+The Grantee shall also maintain on-site documentation of all monitoring activities. - 1.4.9 Work Site Monitoring: The Grantee shall monitor work sites using the Grantee's Work Site Monitoring Instrument.
 On-site monitoring shall be accomplished at least twice during a participant's training period. - 1.4.10 This activity must be recorded with a SCWOS Activity Record using Code 425.
-Actual start and end dates must be reflected on attendance records. - 1.4.11 Youth Summer Employment The Contractor may provide summer employment opportunities through the use of the resources and tools available in the One Stop system or other resources available in the community.
-Contractor may secure summer employment for youth with unsubsidized job placement being the preferred method.
+Actual start and end dates must be reflected on attendance records. - 1.4.11 Youth Summer Employment The Grantee may provide summer employment opportunities through the use of the resources and tools available in the One Stop system or other resources available in the community.
+Grantee may secure summer employment for youth with unsubsidized job placement being the preferred method.
 ACHIEVE operates year round, so employment opportunities are ongoing throughout the year and summer.